Free Roof Replacement Grants: Government & Private Help

 Efficiency Rebates

 The Home Efficiency Rebate Program (HERP) introduced by the Inflation Reduction Act may offer roof replacement grants in the future.
-Your project must demonstrate sufficient electricity savings modeled in a home energy audit to qualify.
+To qualify, your project must demonstrate sufficient electricity savings modeled in a home energy audit.

 Each state must establish appropriate processes to distribute federal funding to eligible applicants in their jurisdictions.